monsterooo/webpack/examples/code-splitting/README.md

         cjs require d [0] ./example.js 5:12-24

 WARNING in output.js from UglifyJs
-Side effects in initialization of unused variable d [./example.js:5,0] Side effects in initialization of unused variable a [./example.js:1,0] Side effects in initialization of unused variable b [./example.js:2,0]
+Side effects in initialization of unused variable a [./example.js:2,0] Side effects in initialization of unused variable b [./example.js:3,0]
 ```